data-apis/array-api-tests/README.md

 will be skipped if not present in the specified array module.
 You can purposely skip testing extension(s) via the `--disable-extension` option.

-#### Skip test cases
+#### Skip or XFAIL test cases

-Test cases you want to skip can be specified in a `skips.txt` file in the root of this repository, e.g.:
+Test cases you want to skip can be specified in a skips or XFAILS file.
+The difference between skip and XFAIL is that XFAIL tests are still run and reported as XPASS if they pass.

+By default, the skips and xfails files are `skips.txt` and `fails.txt` in the root of this repository, but any file can be specified with the `--skips-file` and `--xfails-file` command line flags.

+The files should list the test ids to be skipped/xfailed.
+Empty lines and lines starting with `#` are ignored.
+The test id can be any substring of the test ids to skip/xfail.

 ```
-# ./skips.txt
+# skips.txt or xfails.txt
 # Line comments can be denoted with the hash symbol (#)

 # Skip specific test case, e.g. when argsort() does not respect relative order